Copyright 2006-2012 Julie Shepherd Knapp. All rights reserved.

 Eclectic Homeschooling; Unit Studies; Montessori Homeschooling.

-section to find special resources for kids with learning difficulties, such
+Homeschooling With Special Needs section to find special resources for kids with learning

-as dyslexia (reading and spelling), dyscalculia (math), and dysgraphia (writing).
-Check
+difficulties, such as dyslexia (reading and spelling), dyscalculia (math), and dysgraphia (writing).

-and sequence used in the public schools?
-Perhaps you are homeschooling
+sequence used in the public schools?
+Perhaps you are homeschooling temporarily, and

 If so, take a look at these approaches: